Jwmelis/Page-Frame-Tests/README.md

 The projects, by default, run 10 times per frame amount and average the number of page faults.
 This number may be altered by changing runCount loop.

+To Execute these files, simply open them with your java environment of choice and run